 - A fiberglass tape measure

 - Marking tools such as tailor’s chalk, vanishing ink marker, or even washable markers from your kid’s coloring stash.

-- A seam gauge is an excellent tool for making accurate measurements and tracing straight lines such as darts.
+- A seam gauge is an excellent tool for accurate measurements and tracing straight lines such as darts.

 - A seam ripper – All new seam rippers are sharp and precise.
-Make sure to change out your seam ripper every month or two; it will save you time!
+Make sure to change your seam ripper every month or two; it will save you time!

 - Hand sewing needles – a nice assortment to fit various sewing needs